VIKING - 18: "GO WEST YOUNG MAN!" Norse Exploration of Atlantic Shores - Iceland, Greenland and Vinland beckon

-Thorvald put together his expedition under guidance from Leif, taking on a crew of thirty.
+Leif's brother Thorvald put together an expedition under guidance from Leif, taking on a crew of thirty.
 No records of the voyage were made until they made landfall near Leif's dwellings.
 The ship was laid up and they settled in for the winter, catching fish to accompany root vegetables they found nearby.

-The following fore-year saw Thorvald telling the crew to make ready and meanwhile a small party took the ship's boat along the coast to explore the area during the summer.
-The land around appealed, with woodland stretching almost to the shore and white sandy strands.
+The following fore-year* Thorvald told the crew to make ready, a small party meanwhile took the ship's boat along the coast to explore the area during the summer.
+The land around appealed to them, with woodland stretching almost to the shore and white sandy strands.
 There were a lot of islands, wide-reaching shallows but no sign of anyone else - or animals - who might live on the land, except on a westerly isle where only a wooden stack-cover was found to show anyone might be around.
 In the after-year they made their way back to the settlement for the winter.

 In the summer again Thorvald sailed east and north along the coast.
 A fierce gale blew them onto the shore, the keel was cracked and they had to put in until the ship was righted.

 'I wish to set up the old keel here on the headland', Thorvald told his crew, 'and call the headland Kjalarness'.